Why Levothyroxine Causes Weight Gain and How to Prevent it

 It showed that patients taking thyroid hormone (even doses that lower the TSH to <0.1) did NOT have an increase in metabolism or a change in their body weight.

-This is really interesting information and it has profound implications on treatment...
+This is really interesting information and it has profound implications for treatment...

 For one it shows that our reliance upon TSH as a marker for managing thyroid medication and function is not very accurate.